 Teacher development has been a staple of our plenary sessions, with renown guest plenary experts on the topic, such as Dr. Donald Freeman (2002 and 2018), Diane Larsen-Freeman (1993 and 2006), Kathleen Bailey (2003), Victoria Kimbrough (2003), Mary Ann Christison (1997) and Kathleen Graves (2000, 2005 and 2018).

-The NCTE has witnessed pendulum shifts in pedagogy, such as Marianne Celce-Murcia’s talk on Discourse Analysis and ELT (1998), or the emergence of Task Based Instruction in the region (portrayed by David Nunan’s plenary talk “New Millenium” in 1993).
+NCTE has witnessed pendulum shifts in pedagogy, such as Marianne Celce-Murcia’s talk on Discourse Analysis and ELT (1998), or the emergence of Task Based Instruction in the region (portrayed by David Nunan’s plenary talk “New Millenium” in 1993).
 Changing trends in the world of TESOL for the 21st Century have also been addressed in our plenaries through speakers like Andy Curtis (2003- 2004) and Joan Kang Shing (2013).
-The NCTE has been honored to have Doctor Neil Anderson, former TESOL President, as a special guest three times (1997, 2001 and 2003), to discuss topics such as assessment, metacognition, and reading.
+NCTE has been honored to have Dr. Neil J. Anderson, former TESOL President, as a special guest five times (1997, 2001, 2003, 2020, and 2021), to discuss topics such as assessment, metacognition, and reading.

 Over the decades, the conference has evolved to better meet the needs and realities of our participants.
-In 2020, the unprecedented conditions caused by the COVID-19 pandemic led us to hold our event in a virtual format for the first time ever.
-The result was a complete success with the participation of more than 1,000 teachers from over a dozen countries as well as distant regions across Costa Rica.
+In 2020, the unprecedented conditions caused by the COVID-19 pandemic led us to hold our event in a virtual format for the first time ever allowing for the participation of more than 1,000 teachers from over a dozen countries as well as distant regions across Costa Rica.
 The 2021 conference was again held remotely with distinguished speaker Dr. Stephen Krashen delivering the two most popular workshops.

 This year’s conference will follow a hybrid format consisting of a mix of online workshops and live in-person plenary talk streamed online from our Eugene O’Neill Theater.
-It is our sincere hope that we can return to our face to face format in 2022 with the possibility of alternating between in-person and virtual events each year going forward.
+It is our sincere hope that we can return to our face to face format in 2023 with the possibility of alternating between in-person and virtual events each year going forward.
 This innovation will allow the conference to continue to grow and make an even larger impact on the English teaching community of Costa Rica and beyond.